dimagi/commcare-hq/CITUSDB_SETUP.md

 **CITUS_NODE_NAME**

-By defaul when Django creates the test database on the master node it will add the worker nodes using the `HOST` and `PORT`.
+By default when Django creates the test database on the master node it will add the worker nodes using the `HOST` and `PORT`.
 In some cases this doesn't work e.g. if you are running Django outside of Docker.
 In this case the